Meeting Time: March 06, 2019 at 6:00pm PST

 • Default_avatar

-Gary Osterhout about 5 years ago
+Gary Osterhout over 5 years ago

 Hoping to send a separate e-mail to you.
 I saw the 29th St. installation 2 Sundays ago and immediately recognized it as out of scale and proportion.
 Later that day, neighbors Randy and Lissen Schnack stopped to bring this to my attention and express their concerns (i.e., "more than one complaint").
 My home's side yard is along Blanche from 31st to 30th.
 Please consider replacing such signs with something more appropriate, the acceptance of which will be first vetted by the neighborhood.